What is Manual Therapy?

 Physiotherapists while implementing manual therapy should evaluate the patient properly to rule out whether it can be given to the patient or not.
-The selection or most appropriate technique is important to achieve the desired result in quick time interval.
+The selection or most appropriate technique is important to achieve the desired result in a quick time interval.
 Manual therapy done appropriately, gives results at times, in just one sitting.

 The indications for manual therapy as discussed earlier can be summed up into –